Would You Track Network Performance with a Helicopter?

-When I’m stuck in traffic, I think everyone dreams a little bit about the idea of being able to hover over the jams from a helicopter to see what’s really happening.
+When stuck in traffic, everyone dreams a little bit about the idea of being able to hover over the traffic jam in a helicopter to see what’s really happening.
 Is it:

 - A jackknifed big-rig?

 - Police ticketing someone for being in the carpool lane illegally?

 In the pre-modern world, radio stations paid a lot of money to have traffic reporters in helicopters report what was going on: